Linux to Windows

 ~/.local/bin/at_activate otp -a @<REPLACE>_np

-Step 5 and Step 6
+Step 5 to Step 7

 After setting up the machine you're connecting from, you'll configure the machine you're connecting to.